liuyehcf/BlogSource/_posts/Netty-NioEventLoop源码剖析.md

         });

         if (!(maybeSelectorImplClass instanceof Class) ||
-                // ensure the current selector implementation is what we can instrument.
+                //ensure the current selector implementation is what we can instrument.
                 !((Class<?>) maybeSelectorImplClass).isAssignableFrom(unwrappedSelector.getClass())) {
             if (maybeSelectorImplClass instanceof Throwable) {
                 Throwable t = (Throwable) maybeSelectorImplClass;